 Skye & Kyle of Lochalsh taxi and tour service +44 (0)7770 561905

 Direct rail service from Inverness into Plockton along one of the most spectacular railway journeys in Scotland.
 Alternatively, travel by rail from Glasgow to Fort William and continue your journey by bus to Kyle of Lochalsh.
 The train from Glasgow continues beyond Fort William to Mallaig.
 From here, catch the ferry to Armadale on the Isle of Skye.

 A sleeper service is available from Euston, London.
 For more information about rail services go to Scotrail.

 Beyond Plockton there are numerous destinations to choose from.
 Within an hour’s radius you can reach Portree on the Isle of Skye and gateway to the Outer Hebrides, the dramatic Torridon mountains, Applecross and one of the highest roads in the UK, the Kintail mountains, Glenelg and its Sandaig Islands, and the south Skye Ferry across to Mallaig and Knoydart.
-Good websites for more information are whatsonskye.com, skye.co.uk and Visit Scotland.
+Good websites for more information are What’s on Skye, Isle of Skye and Visit Scotland.